How To Be a Better Listener in a Relationship & Marriage

 This entails highlighting a behavior (X), in a specific circumstance (Y), and expressing how it makes you feel (Z).

-When you do this in the discussion, your spouse may name a certain situation, comprehend your feelings around it, and know what to do.
+When you do this in the discussion, your spouse may be able to name a situation, comprehend your feelings, and know what to do.

 Why good listening is so important